 To keep tabs on your pet, the Whistle 3 is our favorite GPS collar currently on the market because of its durability and robust app.
 Thanks for reading!

-- Proactive alerts: get text, app or email notifications when your pet leaves from home.
+- Proactive alerts: get text, app or email notifications when your pet leaves home.

 - Get health insights: monitor your pet's daily activities and know how your pet measures up for their age, weight and breed.

 - Long battery life: lasts up to 7 days!
-Battery life depends on your pet's activity, Wi-Fi signal strength, and pet's time spent out of Wi-Fi.
+Battery life may vary depending on your pet's activity, Wi-Fi signal strength and pet's time spent out of Wi-Fi.